 - Moscow – An absolutely fascinating city with a seemingly infinite number of things to do and see prior to your embarkation with the most celebrated being the Kremlin, Red Square and the Bolshoi Theatre.

-- Kazan – Situated on the Volga River, Kazan is a picturesque city which is absolutely teeming with history with plenty of sites to fulfil the desires of the most avid Russian history buff.
+- Kazan – Situated on the Volga River, Kazan is a picturesque city that is absolutely teeming with history with plenty of sites to fulfil the desires of the most avid Russian history buff.

 - Yekaterinburg – Yekaterinburg is the 4th largest city in Russia and also the capital of the Urals.
 The Ural Mountains are said to be the natural border between Europe and Asia, resulting in a fascinating mix of cultures, architecture and customs.